Haple/gobarber-backend/README.md

 ## Root config files

   ### .editorconfig
-  Even whether your team of devs work with other code editors than not VS Code they this file preserve some code style configs.
+  Even whether your team of devs work with other code editors than not VS Code this file preserve some code style configs.

   ### .eslintrc.js
   Used together with ESLint VS Code extension.
 ESLint statically analyzes your Javascript code to quickly find problems, which can be automatically fixed in most cases.
 Also used to force a code style in a dev team.